adriennelin/sugarfix/README.md

 ## Features
 * Browse and search for businesses by location
-* Filter results with using the current view in Google Maps.
+* Filter results using the current view in Google Maps.
 * Obtain business information such as address, phone, hours, website, menu, and health score.
 * Read user-generated reviews and photos.
 * Create reviews and add photos.